BrandonXLF/details-and-file-uploads/readme.txt

 == Description ==

-Details and File Upload for WooCommerce allows you to easily add custom fields to the WooCommerce checkout.
+Checkout Fields and File Upload for WooCommerce allows you to easily add custom fields to the WooCommerce checkout.

 = Product-Specific Fields =